rahulsinghal11/codebrew/README.md

    - Updates the file with the improved code (via GitHub API)
    - Commits and pushes the change (via GitHub API)
    - Opens a pull request on GitHub (via GitHub API)
+6. **Dashboard & Analytics:**
+   All activity and optimizations are visualized in a beautiful Streamlit dashboard.

 ---